Brain-Connectivity-Lab/WhiFuN/README.md

    e) Anatomical Image Name --> mprage

    (the .nii or .nii.gz anatomical image name, sometimes the subject name is there in the anatomical image name, then the common part can be mentioned and the subject name that changes for every subject can be replaced by a * .
-For instance if the func file name is sub-1001.nii for subject 1001 and sub-1002.nii for subject 2, one can put sub-*)
+For instance if the anat file name is sub-1001.nii for subject 1001 and sub-1002.nii for subject 2, one can put sub-*)

 ![Screenshot_20241209_094427](https://github.com/user-attachments/assets/a157b977-2064-44b8-8043-11aad02a8376)